John Robshaw has persisted through the years finding the most skilled artisans to work

 Much of our bedding and pillow inserts are filled with mother nature’s greatest insulators, feathers and down.
 Feathers are stiffer and provide protection as well as warmth.
 Down is the smaller fluff found under the outer feathers.
 The soft warmth of down makes for extra comfy quilts.
 The slightly stiffer quills of feathers give pillows the perfect plump.

-Working in India and Asia over the years, I have thought along the way about Karma - and not just when I was dodging traffic in Jaipur!
+Working in Asia over the years, I have thought along the way about Karma - and not just when I was dodging traffic in Jaipur!
 The idea of Karma - your actions coming back to haunt or reward you in your next life - courses through Indian culture and through every Indian religion, so I couldn't avoid thinking about it even if I wanted to.
 And I wanted to think about it.
 As an artist working in textiles for these many years, I have come across opportunities to help individuals, children, artisan groups, and others whom I thought could use a leg up for many different reasons.